 |This weekly bulletin insert complements the curriculum published by the Department of Christian Education of the Orthodox Church in America.
 This and many other Christian Education resources are available at http://dce.oca.org.|

 Saints who are given the title "Confessor" rather than "Martyr" are those who witnessed to the faith and often suffered for it, but were not put to death as the direct result of their witness.
-Chariton did undergo imprisonment and torture when he boldly professed his faith, but was not martyred.
+Saint Chariton the Confessor was one of these.
+He did undergo imprisonment and torture when he boldly professed his faith, but was not martyred.
 God saved him for greater work.

 Born in about 254, Chariton belonged to a well-respected family in the city of Iconium (now Konya, in Turkey) which was also the home of another saint named Thecla, a young woman who for three solid days listened from her window to Saint Paul's preaching on his first missionary journey.
 She was so convinced by what she heard that she later became a missionary herself, preaching and teaching as a helper to Paul.

 Thecla was an example to Chariton.
 He began to speak publicly and often about his dedication to Jesus Christ.
 Before long he was arrested by the governor, and told to stop insulting the gods by claiming that only the one God of the Christians was real.

 But the governor had no success with Chariton, who told him that the pagan gods were merely prideful demons who had been cast out of heaven into the depths of hell because they hated God and refused to worship Him.